Diorslavik/cryptobot/README.md

 1. Add X_API_URL, X_CURRENCIES and X_CHANNELS to file named settings.py
 2. Similar to REST API exchange
-3. Each ExchangeClass should have consumer, producer and connect_to_channels(self, websocket) methods 4-5-6.
-Similar to REST API exchange
+3. Each ExchangeClass should have consumer, producer and connect_to_channels(self, websocket) methods
+4. Steps 4-6 are similar to REST API exchange